"Phonics to Reading"

 Week 1 - Letter A

 While Adgit and Adam were laughing and eating apples, Adam began to choke.
 Adgit called for help, so Andy and his partner arrived in an ambulance.
-(To learn more about their near accident, click on the Letter "Aa" below to experience our Power-Plus-Learning approach for FREE!)
+(To learn more, click on the Letter "Aa" block and experience our Power-Plus-Learning approach with "Aa" for FREE!)

 Week 2 - Letter T

-Tidgit takes the children on a tantalizing trip to Tahiti where they see turtles and tigers, eat tangerines and enjoy another exciting week of stories, songs, games, activities, and worksheets all based around the sound of “T.”
+Tidgit takes a trip to Tahiti where he sees turtles and tigers, Tidgit eats tangerines and the children enjoy another exciting week of stories, songs, games, activities, and worksheets all based around the sound of “T.”

 Upon learning the short sound of the letter "A" and the sound of the letter "T," the children learn how to slide the two sounds together to form the word family "AT."